meghmahira/RiseAndShine/README.md

 - Use the samples given under the /resources directory to populate the collections with data

 #### node^8.11.1
-If you do not have Node.js, dowmload and install Node.js from [https://nodejs.org/en/](https://nodejs.org/en/)
+If you do not have Node.js, download and install Node.js from [https://nodejs.org/en/](https://nodejs.org/en/)

 Run ```npm install``` in project directory to install all the dependencies.